User Guide

 Double-click the file to start the app.
 You should notice a GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

-Note For Ubuntu users, you will need to set execution permissions on the application usingchmod
+Note For Ubuntu users, you will need to set execution permissions on the application usingchmodbefore double-clicking will work.

 Type the command in the command box and press Enter to execute it. e.g. typing